Hermeneutics: Talmudic hermeneutics

 Traditional Jewish hermeneutics differed from the Greek method in that the rabbis considered the Tanakh (the Jewish Biblical canon) to be without error.
 Any apparent inconsistencies had to be understood by means of careful examination of a given text within the context of other texts.
 There were different levels of interpretation: some were used to arrive at the plain meaning of the text, some expounded the law given in the text, and others found secret or mystical levels of understanding.

 Vedic hermeneutics

 Vedic hermeneutics involves the exegesis of the Vedas, the earliest holy texts of Hinduism.
 The Mimamsa was the leading hermeneutic school and their primary purpose was understanding what Dharma (righteous living) involved by a detailed hermeneutic study of the Vedas.
 They also derived the rules for the various rituals that had to be performed precisely.

-The foundational text is the Mimamsa Sutra of Jaimini (ca. 3rd to 1st century BCE) with a major commentary by Śabara (ca. the 5th or 6th century CE).
+The foundational text is the Mimamsa Sutra of Jaimini (c.
+3rd to 1st century BCE) with a major commentary by Śabara (c. the 5th or 6th century CE).
 The Mimamsa sutra summed up the basic rules for Vedic interpretation.